declankra/rsi-wsb-scanner-gCloud/README.md

-# copy of files im working on in my google cloud project.... it's taking too long to figure out how to run a g cloud project remotely while connected to github repo... so this is quick fix because editing with inline editor in the console sucks
+# Stock Screener Tool
+### deploying local scripts to google cloud functions
+this is the remote repo

+full details coming soon